 Savannah’s Only AMI Preschool

 Explorers Montessori Coastal Cooperative (EMCC) is a Montessori preschool located on Wilmington Island in Savannah, GA.
 As a preschool with a focus on Association Montessori International (AMI) curriculum, EMCC stands apart from other preschools in the area.
 AMI is a non-profit association dedicated to maintaining the integrity of Montessori education by remaining closely aligned with Dr. Montessori’s methods and materials.
-Our Directress, Carly Greene, holds certification from the International Montessori Training Institute as well as a M.Ed. from Loyola University.
+Our Directress, Carly Greene, holds certification from the International Montessori Training Institute and The Montessori Institute as well as a M.Ed. from Loyola University.